toniprada/jqueryUi-chromeExtension-adapter/README.markdown

 ## How to use it

 Just put it on your CSS folder and link it on your manifest file **after the original JQueryUI CSS file**.
-Remember, we want to rewrite some of it CSS rules.
+Remember, we want to rewrite some of its CSS rules.
 Example:

 ```json
 {